 Looking for a gluten free meal the whole family will enjoy?
-Then this Vegetarian Enchilada Casserole is for you!
+Then this Vegan Enchilada Casserole is for you!

 Literally, so glad my energy to cook has come back!

-And, just in time thankfully to whip up this delicious Vegetarian Enchilada Casserole from the fabulous intern Emily!
+And, just in time thankfully to whip up this delicious Vegan Enchilada Casserole from the fabulous intern Emily!

 I had the pleasure of meeting Emily Jocham briefly as she shadowed a day in the life of this extremely pregnant entrepreneur RDN!